Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Gurudwara Bangla Sahib

 Bangla Sahib Gurudwara is a Sikh Temple located in Delhi.
-The Temple has been named after the 8th Sikh Guru (Teacher), Guru Harkishan Singh, and is one of the most important places of worship for the Sikh community in Delhi.
-Temple is well known for its Langar Hall (community kitchen) which is open for all visitors irrespective of religion.
+The Temple has been named after the 8th Sikh Guru (Teacher), Guru Harkishan Singh and is one of the most important places of worship for the Sikh community in Delhi.
+Temple is well known for its Langar Hall (community kitchen) which is open for all the visitors irrespective of religion.
 Food is served free of cost in the Hall two times a day and around 8,000 – 10,000 people come to eat every day.

 Drive past the Govt.
 Buildings